 Before we get started, it’s very important to note, this process of finding trending topics for your channel, does not mean you need to compromise your content and only look for “popular” themes.
 In fact, consistency is one of the most important attributes of a successful channel, the objective here is to show creators a way of understanding what their audience is curious about and finding content themes that both fit your channel and potentially attract more views.

-Since we chose a channel that covers social science and geopolitics, let’s take a wide look as possible and see what topics have been trending around history on YouTube in the past 30 days.
+Since we chose a channel that covers social science and geopolitics, it’s good to take as wide a look as possible and see what topics have been trending around history on YouTube.
+We took a look at Google Trends over the past 30 days.

 After we chose to explore “war” as a topic, let’s continue down this path and see if we can find out, click on “explore” to see what else we can find there.

 So we already see there are a number of potential topics to choose from if you're a geopolitics channel.
 So let’s go ahead and focus on one of them.
 I decided to go with “War in Armenia”, but I think either of the topics in front of us could be great as well.

 Since I’m thinking from the standpoint of the creator here, I think we can go ahead and drill further to find what’s right for my channel and audience.

 By clicking on that specific query, and continuing down this rabbit hole, I found an even better term, “Armenia”, meaning the audience are way more curious to learn about the country as whole then about the war.